 In the photo below, footings and piers are poured simultaneously.
 Note a piece of sonotube is used to form the pier.

 Using a precast concrete pier (example at right) as part of your porch foundation is sometimes acceptable in geographical locations where there is little to no frost line.

-Rather, I use adjustable mounting hardware (like the post base at right) to keep the two apart while simultaneously ensuring a solid connection.
+Rather, I use adjustable mounting hardware to keep the two apart while simultaneously ensuring a solid connection.

 Porch foundations from slabs don't have to be just at ground level.
 Concrete slabs can be poured at any height and offer many different finishing options.